Has anyone ever asked you to read books to change your life? I would go as far as to say reading is one of the synonyms of personal growth.

 Post Office was Bukowski’s first novel.

-I love this book because it is real and raw and written in simple language.
-Bukowski didn’t sugarcoat anything and such honesty is rare even in the fictional world.
+I love Post Office because it is real, raw, and written in simple language.
+Bukowski didn’t sugarcoat anything and such honesty is rare even in the world of fiction.

 “They brought in the flower, some kind of red-orange thing on a green stem.
 It made a lot more sense than many things, except that it had been murdered.
 I found a bowl, put the flower in, brought out a jug of wine and put it on the coffee table.”